 Many organizations operate reactively rather than proactively when it comes to cybersecurity.
 They may not invest in prevention until the first major breach occurs.
 Additionally, robust cybersecurity can carry a high price tag, though the cost to your company's bottom line and reputation will likely be far higher in the event of a breach.

-There is a severe shortage of skilled cybersecurity workers.
-According to the 2020 Cybersecurity Workforce, there is a shortage of about 3 million qualified workers, affecting 64% of organizations.
-When a cyberattack hits, that means more than half of organizations may be unprepared to respond to or prevent it.
+There is currently a severe shortage of skilled cybersecurity workers.
+According to recent data, there are roughly 700,000 unfilled cybersecurity positions in the U.S. Surveys suggest that only one percent of Fortune 500 companies have enough in-house digital talent, which is a 10% reduction from figures produced in 2020.
+When a cyberattack hits, that means that a significant amount of organizations may be unprepared to respond to or prevent it.